AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Regardless, we believe you deserve the best car insurance coverage even if you don’t have the best driving history.
 Beyond your driving record, insurance providers consider many other factors when estimating your premium — like your vehicle type, location, and the severity of your driving violations.
 The cheapest insurance for one driver may be different from the cheapest auto insurance for another.

-Our guide details the best auto insurance providers if you are a high-risk driver with a DUI, speeding ticket, or at-fault accident, so you can still find quality coverage at a fair rate.
+We’ve assembled our top auto insurance providers if you are a high-risk driver with a DUI, speeding ticket, or at-fault accident, so you can still find quality coverage at a fair rate.

 Car and cell phoneBest Auto Insurance Companies for High-Risk Drivers With a Bad Record